helena-spawn/grass-demo/readme.md

         this.applyDrag();
     };

-The <code>applyWind</code> function applies the so called wind force on the top part of the grass curve.
+The `applyWind` function applies the so called wind force on the top part of the grass curve.

     applyWind = (wind:p5.Vector): void =>
     {